MoeinAbtahi/WALL/README.md

 git clone https://github.com/allenai/open-instruct.git
 ```

 You may clone the repository to any location.
-For example, you could use:
+For example:

 ```plaintext
 C:\Users\100909323\Desktop\open-instruct-main